 The air is heavy, the coffee strong, the silence in the city welcomed.

-The nearby Archaeological Museum the workers are heading to, after their protracted games, is just a short walk away.
+The nearby Archaeological Museum that the workers are heading to, after their protracted games, is just a short walk away.
 Past the classical-looking Polytechneio university building where, back in 1973 students – my father-in-law included – protested against the vicious military dictatorship that had been in place for 7 years in Greece.
 Successfully facing off the tanks, daubing slogans in their own blood on the walls, 24 students’ lives taken.
-They helped change the face of Greece.
-Changed again.

 The museum is, of course, the indubitable superstar of Athens.

 The dazzling golden death mask of Arkememnom; the carved Kores and statues of Zeus; the bronze statue of the child jockey, looking almost alive, on his horse which was incredibly found and pulled whole from the sea; the philosopher’s head 300 years older than Christ still with his piercing gemmed eyes; a seductive Athena clobbering a randy Pan with her sandal…

 Thousands of artefacts that I felt would be rather worthy and just that little bit dull on my first entry.
 But they completely stun.
 The Archaeological Museum cannot be ignored.
 It is the incredible paragon of the whole city.

 But then, in its own way, so is the old Panellinon cafe.

 And so I while away hot afternoons in the dark, dusty, kafeneo under the black and white pictures of old chess Grand Masters on the wall, set in-between the many black and white pictures of great rembetiko players of the past.
 And the black and white photos of ancient Panathinaikos players, grainily captured out on the pitch.